-The CEFG Group was initiated by the City of Barcelona (ES) in cooperation with EIPA Barcelona and supported by the European Commission - Eurostat.
+The CEFG Group was initiated by the City of Barcelona (ES) and EIPA Barcelona.
 It was officially launched in June 2014 together with the Cities of Dublin (IE), Hamburg (DE), the City of London (UK), Milan (IT) and Vienna (AT), representing approximately 30 million inhabitants in their metropolitan areas.

-The final and tangible output of this first phase of the CEFG Group - the Standardised financial report and 10 financial health KPIs for City Governments in Europe - is a unique output as it is the first time in Europe that cities embarked on the challenging undertaking to produce a joint financial balance sheet in view of harmonising their accounting practices and reliably comparing their financial performance.
+The final output of the first two years of the CEFG Group cooperation - the Standardized financial report and 10 financial health KPIs for City Governments in Europe - is unique in Europe as it is the first time that cities embarked on the challenging undertaking to produce a joint financial balance sheet in view of harmonizing their accounting practices and reliably comparing their financial performance.